Divorce and your super

 In this case, we will need to pay the benefit as requested, in accordance with the benefit payment instructions.

-Since 29 December 2002, the law has allowed splits to be made earlier than your respective retirement dates.
-Once we receive your court order or agreement, we can implement the split within 28 days of receipt of the payment form (and ID if required).
+Following receipt of the court order or agreement, we are able to implement the split within 28 days of receipt of the payment form (and ID if required).

 There are three main phases in the super-splitting process